jaytimm/corpuslingr/README.md

 ------------------------------------------------------------------------

 Functions included in the library dovetail nicely with existing R packages geared towards text/corpus analysis (eg, `quanteda`, `spacyr`, `udpipe`, `coreNLP`, `qdap`).
-These packages are beasts (!); `corpuslingr` fills a few gaps with the needs of the corpus linguist in mind, enabling finer-grained, more qualitative analysis of language use and variation in context.
+These packages are beasts (!); `corpuslingr` simply fills a few gaps with the needs of the corpus linguist in mind, enabling finer-grained, more qualitative analysis of language use and variation in context.

 While still in development (ie, feedback!), the package should be useful to linguists and digital humanists interested in having [BYU corpora](https://corpus.byu.edu/)-like search functionality when working with (moderately-sized) personal corpora.